The-Kumarajiva-Project/Admin/.github/ISSUE_TEMPLATE/RFJ.md

 2. Is it more important than other work we could be doing?
 - [ ] Yes
 - [ ] No
-3. Would this work contribute to the mission of PechaJobs?
+3. Would this work contribute to the mission of the Kumarajiva Project?
 - [ ] Yes
 - [ ] No
 4. Does it offer more business value than alternative solutions?